vesselinv/fuel-sprockets/README.md

 # Smart Caching #

 Fuel Sprockets is smart about caching.
 The final compiled source for each file that is included in your bundles in cached inside `fuel/app/cache/sprockets`.
-The Last Modified timestamp and minification flag (`.min`) are appended to the filename so that we can compare when your asset file has changed and whether the generated file is up-to-date.
+An md5 string of the file contents and minification flag (`.min`) are appended to the filename so that we can compare when your asset file has changed and whether the generated file is up-to-date.

 # Running Tests #